 C.F.
-O'Driscoll, J. Smith and G. Stapleton Mineral Deposits Section
+O'Driscoll, J. Smith, G. Stapleton and D. King Mineral Deposits Section

-The Mineral Occurrence Data System (MODS) is a twopart project designed to offer an efficient information service on all the mineral occurrences in Newfoundland and Labrador.
-It consists of a manual Mineral Inventory File and a computerized Mineral Index.
+The Mineral Occurrence Data System (MODS) is a twopart project, which consists of a manual Mineral Inventory File and a computerized Mineral Index.
+The project is designed to offer an efficient information service on all the mineral occurrences in Newfoundland and Labrador.

 The Mineral Inventory File is part of the National Mineral Inventory and consists of mineral-occurrence descriptions that summarize all data on known mineral occurrences in the province.
-The file presently contains approximately 3,500 descriptions, including all mineral occurrences for the Island of Newfoundland (Figure 1) and selected areas in Labrador (Figure 2).
+The file presently contains approximately 4000 descriptions, including all mineral occurrences for the Island of Newfoundland (Figure 1) and selected areas in Labrador (Figure 2).
 The file and topographic location maps have been microfiched and duplicates are available upon request.

 At present, the Mineral Inventory File for the Island of Newfoundland is being updated.
 This file was started in 1978, and since then, much new geological mapping and exploration have been carried out and many new occurrences have been discovered.
 Updates were done in the past only on land tenure and major mineral occurrences.
-Areas that have been updated over this past year include a major part of 12B and the White Bay area of 12H.
-It is hoped that all mineral occurrences for the Island of Newfoundland will be updated over the next year.
+Areas that have been updated with new mineral occurrence descriptions include major parts of 12A, 12B and 12H map areas.
+In addition, industrial minerals for all of Newfoundland have been documented.